rfernandezf/Cross-Compile-Java-for-Raspberry-Pi/README.md

 ## Usage

-The build.gradle file have pre-configurated some tasks.
+The build.gradle file have some tasks pre-configurated.

 To build the project, type: